mikejcallahan/Backup_User_Profile_No_Admin/README.md

 Goal of this script is to make the transition of a user to a new computer/profile look like nothing happened.
+It is assumed that the common profile folders Desktop, Documents and Pictures are already syncing to OneDrive.

 Includes:
   Favorites,